 There must be MUTUAL TRUST in a healthy partnership.
 Both partners can be counted on to be honest and reliable.
-It is far wiser to choose a partner who is trustworthy in the first place, than to find someone dishonest, and hope to change them.
+It is far wiser to choose a partner who is trustworthy in the first place, than to find someone dishonest and hope to change them.
 Each of you can have outside friends and interests, without constant accusations of cheating, etc. Trust is earned over time.
 You do not have to automatically trust just anyone.
-You can pick and choose whom you believe seems trustworthy, and then allow them to gradually earn your trust, based on their actions.
+You can pick and choose whom you believe seems trustworthy, and allow them to gradually earn your trust, based on their actions.

 EMOTIONAL AND PHYSICAL SAFETY